php-http/documentation/plugins/cache.rst

 Options
 -------

 The third parameter to the ``CachePlugin`` constructor takes an array of options.
-The plugin has four options you can configure.
-Their default values and meaning is described by the table below.
+The available options are:

 +---------------------------+---------------------+------------------------------------------------------+
 | Name                      | Default value       | Description                                          |